ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 While switching the dplyr to data.table could probably speed it up even more, right now it's running pretty quickly.

+### Eliminate Redundancy

 But we can then recognize that our table currently has a lot of redudancy: we have many browsers that have 1 visits and 0 conversions, 2 visits and 0 conversion, etc. Therefore, we can make our code faster by:
 1. Transform our table so each row is a unique combination of visits & conversions, with a column that is the number of browsers with that combination.
 2. Use the binomial distribution to simulate splitting browsers into A and B groups.
-3. As before, summarize the number of visitis and conversions in each group and apply our proportion test.
+3. As before, summarize the number of visits and conversions in each group and apply our proportion test.

 {% highlight r %}
 count_of_counts <- count_converted_by_browser %>%
   count(total, converted)

 simulate_p_value <- function() {
   # put about half (with binomial sampling) of each group
   result <- count_of_counts %>%
     mutate(A = rbinom(n(), n, .5),
            B = n - A) %>%